pitt-crc/user-manual/docs/hardware_profiles/login.md

 # Login Nodes

 Login nodes serve as the primary entrypoint for accessing the CRCD's computational resources.
-They provide secure command-line access, allowing users to submit jobs, manage files, and launch interactive tasks.
+They provide secure command-line access over SSH, allowing users to submit jobs, manage files, and launch interactive tasks.

 Login nodes are a shared resource that provide fast network access and responsive storage for tasks such as preparing data, compiling code, or submitting jobs. **They are not intended for running large-scale analysis or compute-heavy tasks.** Running intensive computations directly on login nodes can slow down systems for all users, and built-in limits on CPU, memory, and runtime may prevent larger jobs from completing successfully.
 For analysis and compute-heavy tasks, users should submit jobs through Slurm to the compute nodes, which are designed to handle high-performance workloads.